 Your Smartphone Alarm Is Ruining Your Sleep — Time to Go Analog

-I go to bed every night right before setting several alarms to ensure I actually get my ass out of bed at a reasonable time every day; I wake up every morning to the iPhone’s “Radar” alarm sound inches from my head.
+I go to bed every night right after setting several alarms to ensure I actually get my ass out of bed at a reasonable time every day; I wake up every morning to my iPhone’s “Radar” alarm sound inches from my head.
 I like it — it’s free, it’s easy to set and it’s reliable.
 And I’m not alone.
 A 2013 study found that 44 percent of smartphone owners wake up to an alarm app on their phone.
 This despite the fact that many other studies show smartphones are murder for a good night’s sleep.

 If this is the path you choose, an old-fashioned analog alarm clock is the best smartphone replacement.
 Driven by a battery and quartz and lacking in any features apart from the time and your alarm, a classic alarm clock is simple, effective and cheap.
 Better still, you’ll find no shortage of wonderfully designed timepieces, many penned by design greats like Dieter Rams, Arne Jacobson and Henning Koppel.
-Not only will they help you achieve a better night’s rest, they’ll add a little charm to your bedside table, too.
+Not only will they help you achieve a better night’s rest, but they’ll also add a little charm to your bedside table, too.

 Newgate’s convincing mid-century designs might lead you to believe it’s a heritage brand with decades of clockmaking history, but the brand has only been making clocks since the early 1990s.
 Still, timepieces like Brass Knocker clock look like they’re plucked straight out of yesteryear.
 That’s partially thanks to the alarm, which takes the old-school approach of a mallet banging between two bells.
 The contrasting matte metal body and brass accents also give this alarm clock a significant dose of charm missing from many analog alarm clocks today.

 Braun Reflex Control Alarm Clock